HDHP HSA vs PPO: Is HSA or PPO Better?15 min read • March 17, 2018

 A high-deductible healthcare plan (HDHP) is one where you have high deductibles and out-of-pocket maximums but lower premiums than traditional plans.

 In 2019, the IRS states that an HDHP must have a minimum deductible of $1350 a year and an out-of-pocket maximum of $6750 for individuals.
 For families, the figures rise to $2700 and $13500 respectively.

 It stands in contrast to traditional PPO and HMO plans.

-What do a PPO and HMO offer?
+What do traditional PPO and HMO plans offer?

 The difference between a PPO and an HMO is on the network you can get healthcare with, and whether you need a referral to see a specialist.
 With an HMO you deal with your primary doctor most of the time.
 A PPO, on the other hand, gives you options to see other doctors and specialists.